This post is in partnership with Travel Mindset and Ski Canada

 Whistler is a skier and rider’s paradise.
-With over 8,170 acres of skiable terrain between Whistler and Blackcomb Mountains and 200+ runs, 16 alpine bowls and three glaciers.
+There are over 8,170 acres of skiable terrain between Whistler and Blackcomb Mountains.
+You’ll find 200+ runs, 16 alpine bowls and three glaciers.
 No matter your skill level, this means every powder hound will find a line.
-As Canada’s biggest ski area and a perennial award winning best ski resort in North America, Whistler brings the ski experience to another level.
+As Canada’s biggest ski area and a perennial award-winning best ski resort in North America, Whistler brings the ski experience to another level.

 We love spending time on both mountains over a weekend at one of the great hotels in Whistler.
 Guests aren’t limited to enjoying just one mountain on a good powder day, or even a regular day, if the mood strikes.
 Lift passes include access to both Whistler and Blackcomb mountains, as well as the PEAK 2 PEAK Gondola that operates between the two.

 The 2022-23 Ski Season

-Whistler Blackcomb offers a variety of pass options for guests, from the Epic Pass, which also includes resorts across Canada, the USA and Europe; to EDGE Cards for locals; Student Cards and the new Whistler Blackcomb Day Pass.
+Whistler Blackcomb offers a variety of pass options for guests.
+There’s the Epic Pass, which also includes resorts across Canada, the USA and Europe.
+Plus EDGE Cards for locals, Student Cards and the new Whistler Blackcomb Day Pass.

 Check out the Family Zone

 Whistler Mountain is home to family friendly skiing, and some amazing things to do in Whistler for kids.
-The Whistler Kids Snow School offers ski and board lessons for kids 3 and up, with a catered lunch for those in all-day lessons.
+The Whistler Kids Snow School offers ski and board lessons for kids 3 and up.
+A catered lunch is included for kids in all-day lessons.

-The School has a Flaik GPS system to keep track of every child while on the mountains, which offers great peace of mind for parents while they enjoy their own time on the hill.
-There’s lots of beginner-friendly terrain, as well as a Magic Castle, Tree Fort and an Enchanted Forest for the littles to enjoy between runs.
+The School has a Flaik GPS system to keep track of every child while on the mountains.
+This offers great peace of mind for parents while they enjoy their own time on the hill.
+Kids can enjoy lots of beginner-friendly terrain, as well as a Magic Castle, Tree Fort and an Enchanted Forest.

-The best food and drink from British Columbia (and beyond) is celebrated at Whistler’s 11-day Cornucopia festival held as the snow begins to fly every November.
-Between culinary workshops, winery dinners, and specialty tastings hosted by craft brew houses and distilleries, there’s no shortage of feasting and food events to enjoy in the Village during the festival’s run.
+The best food and drink from British Columbia (and beyond) is celebrated at Whistler’s 11-day Cornucopia Festival in November.
+Between culinary workshops, winery dinners, and specialty tastings hosted by craft brew houses and distilleries, there’s no shortage of feasting and food events to enjoy.
+This is one of the highlights of visiting Whistler in fall.

 Celebrate at the World Ski and Snowboard Festival